monkybrain/progressive-web-wallet/README.md

 Ethereum wallet implemented as a Progressive Web App.

+Single page application written in vanilla JavaScript (ES6), except for CommonJS modules.

 Uses [Infura](https://www.infura.io) to connect to the __Ropsten__ test net.

 Try it out here: https://monkybrain.github.io/progressive-web-wallet/

-Add it to your home screen for the complete PWA experience.
+Add it to your home screen for the complete PWA experience (only works with Chrome for Android).

 Only tested with Chrome for Android and desktop.